Eating and drinking

 Pot & Rice

-You can expect Rice Pot selections, Cheung Fun (Rice pastries filled with tasty fillings), and a range of kitsch sides like popcorn prawn tempura or crispy chicken sliders – all washed down with a selection of fruit and milk teas.
+You can expect Rice Pot selections, Cheung Fun (rice pastries filled with tasty fillings), and a range of kitsch sides like popcorn prawn tempura or crispy chicken sliders.
+Wash is all down with a selection of fruit and milk teas.
 Check out the full menu before you visit.

 13 Sayer Street SE17 1FY